-- Remove and install components on an engine. - Measure engine components for flatness, out of round, taper, diameter, endplay, clearance and lift.
+- Measure engine components for flatness, out of round, taper, diameter, endplay, clearance and lift.
 The competitor may be required to use dial indicators, straight edges, feeler gauges, micrometers, telescopic gauges, plastigage or calipers. - Perform a cylinder leak down test. - Properly install a timing chain/belt on an engine.

-7. - Drivability
+7. Drivability

-- Use a scan tool to identify DTC's in the engine management system.
+- Use a scan tool to identify Diagnostic Trouble Codes DTCs in the engine management system.
 Follow the manufacturer's diagnostic procedures to identify the cause of the DTC and the repair required to remedy the condition.
 This may require the competitor to use a DVOM and/or a test light to verify electrical circuits for voltage, amperage and resistance as well as identifying opens, shorts to ground, shorts to voltage and excessive resistance. - Use a scan tool to activate engine management outputs.